 The rules we use to measure and accord cultural acceptance (and to whom we give a cultural pass) are ever shifting and that yardstick can differ from person to person, even inside our figurative (and literal) nation space.
 Some people aren’t easily sold on the idea that location at birth is sufficient alone to render someone one of us.
 Some people just don’t like the music and that alone is enough for them.
 And there are always postcolonial notions of identity and nationhood that make us — nationals from small island states — ever conscientious of being in the psychological shadow of the West and former empire, so we take everything personally.
 We are butt hurt when we perceive someone reflects badly on us,* in ways that many Americans (those not lumped into people of color monoliths) with their society’s deeply entrenched notions of American individualism, may not know.

-Whether unconsciously or not, James’ open button, patterned shirt and dark body dripping in gold appears to embody and echo a redux “saga boy” aesthetic for someone at the nexus of a unique (though not singularly so) diasporic juncture.
+Whether unconsciously or not, James’ open-buttoned patterned shirt and dark body dripping in gold, appears to embody and echo a redux “saga boy” aesthetic for someone at the nexus of a unique (though not singularly so) diasporic juncture.
 Born in Trinidad and Tobago and living in Atlanta (by way of other places) and coming to rap notoriety in the dirty south.
 His style aesthetic in this video is a melding of them all but it is also expressly Trini, in the way of an old school (and new school) saga boy aesthetic.
 We’ve all seen it before, that one uncle, those old school West Indian men in their wildly printed shirts and a soft pants, rocking their gold — still with that slow crawl in their walk or that rhythmic bounce in the step.
 The yellowest gold from Guyana or Frederick Street, adorning their necks in chains, their wrists in thick watches, cocoa pod bracelet and their rings.

 Like the badjohn, lovingly attended to in much of Earl Lovelace‘s fiction — the badjohn, that thuggish figure of Trinidadian society who was tied to “notions of masculinity,” where “the term itself has early and strong associations with the yard, the ghetto and lower-class Afro-Trinidadian life” (Reddock 313); the saga by definition, swaggers in very close proximity.
 Calypsonians Sugar Aloes and Baron both employ the saga boy aesthetic in certain ways.
 And of course, there’s the gold — you have to have gold.
 Preferably loads of it.
 Of his own extensive gold, Sugar Aloes one year (for clarity’s sake) reminded us that, in fact, he possesses more gold than Baron.